 Principles and applications of electronic circuits and devices used in biomedical equipment.
 Skills taught to include evaluating, troubleshooting and repairing various types of medical equipment.
-Prerequisites: OEES 205 and 260, or consent of
+Prerequisites: ELT 205 and ELT 260, or consent of instructor.

 ELT 295.
 Professional Development/Leadership